wonderwagon/Akhenaten/README.md

   make
   ```

-### Mac
+### MacOS

-- Currently no one on mac here but you can try the instructions from Julius.
-They should be similar beside the additional need for SDL2_Image. https://github.com/bvschaik/julius/wiki/Building-Julius
+Currently not tested on Mac, but you can try the instructions from Julius.
+They should be similar besides the additional need for SDL2_image. https://github.com/bvschaik/julius/wiki/Building-Julius

-- Feel free to add a pull request to add mac instructions here.
+(Feel free to add a pull request to add additional Mac instructions here.)